cli-guidelines/cli-guidelines/content/_index.md

 ([Semantic versioning](https://semver.org/) can only excuse so much change; if you’re putting out a major version bump every month, it’s meaningless.)

 Keep changes additive where you can.
-Rather than modify the behaviour of a flag in a backwards-incompatible way, maybe you can add a new flag—as long as it doesn’t bloat the interface too much.
+Rather than modify the behavior of a flag in a backwards-incompatible way, maybe you can add a new flag—as long as it doesn’t bloat the interface too much.
 (See also: [Prefer flags to args](#arguments-and-flags).)

 Eventually, you’ll find that you can’t avoid changing something.